-Depending on the coverage selections you’ve made, your Medicare benefits may have low out-of-pocket costs, high out-of-pocket costs, or even unlimited out-of-pocket expenses.
+Depending on the coverage selections you’ve made, your Medicare benefits may have low, high, or even unlimited out-of-pocket maximums.

-In this article, we’ll dissect Medicare out-of-pocket maximum costs and how you can reduce your liability.
+In this article, we’ll dissect Medicare out-of-pocket maximum costs and how you can get more protection.

 Key Takeaways